tlswg/tlswg-wiki/FAQ.md

 If your proposal introduces new cryptographic algorithms or mechanisms, or even uses existing mechanisms, consider reaching out to the [IRTF Crypto Forum Research Group (CFRG)](https://irtf.org/cfrg) for consultation.

+## Guidance for TLS WG Presenters

+1. All slides must be sent to the TLS WG chairs (tls-chairs@ietf.org) or submitted to the [GitHub repository](https://github.com/tlswg/wg-materials) as a Pull Request in PDF format.
+PowerPoint and Keynote files will not be accepted.

+2. With few exceptions, all non-WG presentations must have an accompanied [I-D submitted before the IETF draft deadline preceding the meeting](https://datatracker.ietf.org/submit/).
+This gives WG members ample time to review the document prior to the meeting as well as ensuring draft authors acknowledge the [Note Well](https://datatracker.ietf.org/submit/note-well/).

+3. Presentation slides and any supporting materials for non-WG drafts must be sent to the TLS WG chairs (tls-chairs@ietf.org) at least 48 hours in advance.
+This gives the chairs an opportunity to review the presentation and post it for the WG to review before the meeting.
+(Chairs post the item at least 24 hours in advance of the meeting.)
+Failure to provide the slides in this time frame will result in your presentation being removed from the agenda.
+The presentation should not focus on explaining all technical details.
+Instead, aim for a high level overview and reserve details for those items that need additional  elucidation.
+For example, use of a particular cryptographic primitive within the context of TLS should be described without explaining the mathematical details of said primitive.

+4. Every presentation should have a one-slide overview of the main points with links to additional reading resources.
+Presentations should be able to cover this slide in a few minutes.
+In cases where the WG runs short on time due to critical working group discussions, such slides provide enough information for interested readers to learn more.

+5. Plan time for questions.
+This should typically be 25% or more of your allotted time, or 50% if you are planning on asking the working group questions such as, “is there interest in my draft?”